-For the expectile estimation problem, the optimal weights in Section \ref{sec4} do not have a closed-form solution.
-Therefore we use Monte-Carlo simulation to numerically compute the inverse of the covariance matrix and obtain the oracle weights based on equation \eqref{matrixform}.
+For the expectile estimation problem, the optimal weights in Section \ref{sec4} do not have a closed form solution.
+So we use Monte-Carlo simulation to numerically compute the inverse of the covariance matrix and obtain the oracle weights based on \eqref{matrixform}.
 We then compare these oracle weights with all the weighting schemes that we studied previously.
 The weights for each SGD iterate are plotted in Figure \ref{fig:weights} with the total iteration $n=50$.
 The most remarkable feature of the oracle weight is its \emph{highest} weight assigned to the last iterate.
 The adaptive weight we proposed in Section \ref{newave} is able to capture this characteristic, while the other averaging schemes fail to recover it.
 This observation shows that our adaptive weighted averaging scheme is also promising for the non-smooth optimization problem as it aligns the closest with the trend of the oracle weights.